Tainted-Fool/mydotfiles/.github/README.md

 - The third line creates a flag to hide files we are not tracking yet
 - The last line adds the alias to `$PROFILE` for convenience

-Now we can version the files we want with `dit` i.e. same commands as `git`
+Now we can version the files we want with `dit` i.e same commands as `git`

 ```PowerShell
 dit status